Originally published: May 2025

 This gives you the best possible chance of avoiding the courts.

-After the Renters’ Rights Bill becomes law, legal costs for landlords will significantly increase, while backed-up courts will also result in longer periods with tenants in arrears.
+Once the Act is fully in force, legal costs for landlords will significantly increase, and backed-up courts will result in longer periods of tenants in arrears.

-Both of these factors make it essential to make contingency plans.
+Taken together, these factors make it essential to have contingency plans in place.

-Goodlord's Rent Protection and Legal Expenses Insurance gives landlords peace of mind, covering tenants’ rent (up to £100K) while they’re in arrears and the legal costs involved in the eviction process.
+Goodlord's Rent Protection and Legal Expenses Insurance gives landlords peace of mind, covering tenants’ rent (up to £100K) while they’re in arrears, as well as the legal costs involved in the eviction process.
 We'll also mediate between tenants and landlords to prevent court proceedings from happening in the first place.

 This article is intended as a guide only and does not constitute legal advice.
 For more information, visit gov.uk.